 “How long are you two planning on leaving me sitting out there?
 I didn’t come all the way down here to sit out there and twiddle my thumbs.
 I’m tired of being treated like a child.
 What’s going on in here anyway?”

 Rachel caught sight of Reverend Mother’s wound and the color drained from her face.
-Joshua saw her knees begin to buckle and caught her before she fell.
+Joshua saw her knees begin to buckle and caught her before she stumbled.
 He apologized to Dr. Mohammad and dragged Rachel from the room.
-She revived almost instantly.
+Out in the hallway, she revived almost instantly.

 “I…I’m sorry Josh.
 You can let go.
 I’m fine now.
 It’s just that I wasn’t expecting…I didn’t know it was that bad.”